 The Land of Opportunity has a strange relationship with capitalistic success: Pursue the American Dream but don’t become the best and then so big that you get labelled a monopoly.

 Antitrust laws were enacted to combat the railroad monopolies of the 1800s.
+Think JP Morgan (the man).
 The first private enterprises that built the railroad network across America took big risks and spent massive amounts of capital over a long period of time.
 The same is true of Google, starting just 25 years ago.

 Big networks need scale to develop and run efficiently.